 The Academy of Sciences is a unique place that really captivates the mind and immerses you in the Sciences.
 It’s hard to fully explain what this place really is.
 It’s kind of a cross between a Natural History Museum and a Zoo.
 We rate it as one of the best Attractions in San Francisco and is definitely one not to be missed.

-Overall it a fantastic place with so much to see and do and it’s all situated in the phenominal Golden Gate Park which is well worth a visit on its own!
+Overall it a fantastic place with so much to see and do and it’s all situated in the phenomenal Golden Gate Park which is well worth a visit on its own!
+This is a full half-day experience at least.

 Blue & Gold Fleet – Bay Cruise Adventure – $34.00